Caproni Ca.135

 The Caproni Ca.135 was an Italian medium bomber designed in Bergamo in Italy by Cesare Pallavicino.
-It flew for the first time in 1935, and entered service with the Peruvian Air Force in 1937, and with the Regia Aeronautica (Italian Royal Air Force) in January 1938.
+It flew for the first time in 1936, and entered service with the Peruvian Air Force in 1937, and with the Regia Aeronautica (Italian Royal Air Force) in January 1938.

-A proposed variant with more powerful engines designated the Caproni Ca.325 was built only in mock-up form.

 Origins

 General Valle (Chief of Staff of the Regia Aeronautica) initiated the "R-plan" – a program designed to modernize Italy's air force, and to give it a strength of 3,000 aircraft by 1940.
 In late 1934 a competition was held for a bomber with the following specifications: